Click to zoom

 Using conversational data for ad personalization raises deeper questions about autonomy and consent.
 A few principled moves I’ve seen work:

 - Favor opt-in experiences where possible.
-People who opt in convert better and complain less.
+People who opt in convert better and complain less — consent-first ad targeting is both ethical and performant.

 To me, brands that lead with transparency and test responsibly will win in the long run.
 Short-term performance can be seductive.
 But trust compounds.
 Be deliberate.